 As part of Elite Advisory Services’ tenth-anniversary celebrations, we are now offering a FREE financial consultation for all mothers-to-be!
 Find out how you can better protect you and your child during pregnancy.
 The first 50 sign-ups will also receive an additional gift pack worth $50!

 This post is brought to you by Elite Advisory Services, an authorised representative of AIA Singapore Private Limited (Reg.
 No. 201106386R).

-³ Childbirth Medical Negligence – If the mother and/or child, unfortunately, pass away due to medical negligence of a Physician, Specialist or Hospital in Singapore or Malaysia, this benefit will pay 100% of the coverage amount, in addition to the Death Benefit for the mother.
+³ Childbirth Medical Negligence – If the mother and/or child, unfortunately, passed away due to medical negligence of a Physician, Specialist or Hospital in Singapore or Malaysia, this benefit will pay 100% of the coverage amount, in addition to the Death Benefit for the mother.